GuideFinOpsFOCUStoken spendgovernance

 Three questions for your next vendor evaluation

 2. Can you attribute that spend to a specific customer, agent, or cost center at call time, before the invoice arrives?
+(The mechanics are in how to track LLM costs per customer.)

 3. Can your output feed directly into our month-close process, or does finance need to reconcile it manually?